HomeBlogHow to remove iron-on letters from clothes: a step-by-step guide

-Iron-on letters can outlive their purpose, or perhaps you want to breathe new life into your clothing.
 Here are a few reasons why you might consider removing them:

-• Repurpose Clothing: Updating your wardrobe doesn’t always mean buying new clothes.
+• Repurpose clothing: Updating your wardrobe doesn’t always mean buying new clothes.
 By removing old designs, you can repurpose garments for a fresh start.

-• Personalize for Someone Else: If you’re passing down or gifting clothing, removing the letters can make it more versatile for the next user.
+• Personalize for someone else: If you’re passing down or gifting clothing, removing the letters can make it more versatile for the next user.

-• Upcycling Projects: Removing iron-on letters makes the clothing ready for creative upcycling, turning them into trendy, one-of-a-kind pieces.
+• Upcycling projects: Removing iron-on letters makes the clothing ready for creative upcycling, turning them into trendy, one-of-a-kind pieces.

 Whatever your reason, following the proper steps will ensure your clothing stays intact and ready for its next chapter.